As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 But then we visited my sister and bro-in-law a few weeks ago, and they had a fridge full of skyr, and I was instantly re-smitten, because re-smitten is a thing you can be.
 Also because skyr has this extra-fabulous thickness and a totally not over-the-top sweetness that lets its natural tartness shine through and fill it with added dimension.
 A yogurt prism, if you will.
 Also because the brand name made me think of what Sigurdur Albert might have been called by his parents and grandparents as a little boy growing up in rural Iceland.
 Is that weird?
 I don’t care.
 (Psst…it’s siggi’s.)

-- 1/2 cup Icelandic-style skyr
+- 5 ounces Icelandic-style skyr

-- 3 tablespoons muesli
+- ¼ cup muesli

-- Sliced fruit
+- ½ cup sliced fruit

 - I mean...put 'er in a bowl and eat 'er, right?

 Amount Per Serving: Calories: 218Total Fat: 0.4gCarbohydrates: 37gFiber: 4.1gProtein: 14.5g